 It’s interesting to see how simple this gem is.
 If you see the lib/install directory for the gem you’ll notice how few files there are.
 The

 install.rb file handles making sure all the necessary parts are in place to handle whichever install option you use, and then each tool has its own directory with the files required for that tool to work.
 Have a look at the Bootstrap install file.
-It’s only 27 lines long.
+Notice how short it is.

 If you use the jsbundling or cssbundling gems you should always start your app by running